Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 A number of factors influence an organization's decision to consider if an app or workload should move to the cloud.

 Broadly, the cloud plays a central role in most digital transformation initiatives.
 Big data analytics is an attractive lure of cloud platforms, offering scale and computing resources unattainable by most on-premises systems.
+This is most evident today in machine learning and artificial intelligence platforms.
 And as enterprises expand their use of cloud-native technologies, they seek more standard template-driven processes rather than relying on assumptions and a small core of developers and architects.

-Other emerging cloud migration trends to watch include adoption of financial ops ("FinOps") to understand cloud cost considerations, and an embrace of sustainability initiatives and social issues that are increasingly popular with consumers and employees.
+Other emerging cloud migration trends to watch include adoption of financial ops, or FinOps, to understand cloud cost considerations and an embrace of sustainability initiatives and social issues -- such as the cloud providers' use of renewable or green, or low-carbon-footprint, energy sources -- that are increasingly popular with consumers and employees.

 Ready to migrate to the cloud?
 Answer these questions

-Cloud computing ultimately frees an enterprise IT team from the burden of managing uptime.
+Cloud computing ultimately frees an enterprise IT team from the burden of managing infrastructure and uptime.
 Placing an application in the cloud is often the most logical step for growth.
-A positive answer to some or all of these questions may indicate your company's readiness to move an app to the cloud.
+A positive answer to some or all of these questions could indicate your company's readiness to move an app to the cloud.

 Should your application stay or go?
+The public cloud is often well suited to noncritical routine, experimental or temporary workloads.
 Legacy applications, or workloads that require low latency or higher security and control, probably should stay on premises or move to a private cloud.

 What's the cost to run an application in the cloud?
 One of the primary benefits of a cloud migration is workload flexibility.
-If a workload suddenly needs more resources to maintain performance, its cost to run may escalate quickly.
+If a workload suddenly needs more resources to maintain performance, its cost to run could escalate quickly.
+Good cloud management is critical to finding and eliminating cloud sprawl, while policies and cost guardrails can help mitigate cloud spend.

 Which cloud model fits best?
 Public cloud provides scalability through a pay-per-usage model.
 Private or on-premises cloud provides extra control and security.
-A hybrid cloud model provides the best of both, although performance and connectivity may suffer.
+A hybrid cloud model provides the best of both, although performance and connectivity might suffer.
+The choice of IaaS, PaaS and SaaS will further help identify the best cloud environment for each workload.

 How do I choose the right cloud provider?
-The top three cloud providers -- AWS, Microsoft and Google -- generally offer comparable services to run all kinds of workloads in the cloud, as well as tools to help you efficiently move apps there.
-Gauge your specific needs for availability, support, security and compliance, and pricing to find the best fit.
+The top three cloud providers -- AWS, Microsoft and Google -- generally offer comparable services to run all kinds of workloads in the cloud, as well as tools to help efficiently move apps there.
+Also, remember that similar services are not necessarily interoperable services, and it can be hard to move a workload once the migration is complete.
+Gauge your specific needs for availability, support, pricing, and security and compliance to find the best fit.
+A hybrid or multi-cloud strategy might offer more versatility for the business.